Is Coronavirus Airborne? The Answer May Not Be So Simple

 Is the coronavirus airborne or not?

-Experts can't seem to definitively agree on this one—and even the general definition of "airborne" in terms of the coronavirus is up for debate.
-According to Tedros Adhanom Ghebreyesus, director-general of the World Health Organization, the novel coronavirus is not airborne.
-He clarified that in a tweet shared on March 6, explaining, "[coronavirus] spreads from person to person through small droplets from the nose or mouth when a person with #COVID19 coughs or exhales."
+Until recently, Tedros Adhanom Ghebreyesus, the WHO's director-general, insisted that the novel coronavirus is not airborne, a point he clarified in a tweet shared on March 6, explaining that the virus "spreads from person to person through small droplets from the nose or mouth when a person with #COVID19 coughs or exhales."

 While this experiment proves that the virus can remain in the air, conditions in a lab don’t necessarily prove what is happening in the real world.
 For example, a nebulizer may not perfectly mimic a cough or sneeze.